A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

 \subsection{Synthetic Benchmarks Experiments}

-We provide the clustering results on four difficult synthetic occasions that are nonlinearly separable and follow no specific distribution: the two-chains model, the double-spirals model, the two moons model and the island model.
-The results are shown in Fig. \ref{tcdata} proving that influence radius tuning ensures that the density distribution closely fits the topology of data, which provides distinct separation boundaries.
+We provide clustering results in Fig. \ref{tcdata} on four synthetic datasets that are only nonlinearly separable and cannot be solved by K-means or distribution based algorithms: the two-chains model(224 samples), the double-spirals model(525 samples), the two-moons model(200 samples) and the island model(236 samples).
+Our influence radius tuning policy ensures that the density distribution closely fits the data topology, which provides distinct separation boundaries.